OR WAIT null SECS

 Ann Scheck McAlearney, ScD, MS: “Infection preventionists … can provide managers with the guidance provided by this type of research, as well as the data to support infection prevention efforts….”

-When it comes to tracking and containing health care-acquired infections (HAIs), infection preventionists (IPs) might not be considered management, but hospital administrators would be wise to lean on IPs in the never-ending battle against HAIs.
-Ann Scheck McAlearney, ScD, MS, is the lead author of a recent study about the need for hospital management to get more involved in HAI control.
-A distinguished professor of family and community medicine at Ohio State University College of Medicine, McAlearney recently offered some advice on how hospitals can become high-performing organizations in an email exchange with Infection Control Today®.
+In terms of tracking and containing health care-acquired infections (HAIs), infection preventionists (IPs) might not be considered management, but hospital administrators would be wise to lean on IPs in the never-ending battle against HAIs.
+Ann Scheck McAlearney, ScD, MS, is the lead author of a recent study1 that discusses the need for hospital management to get more involved in HAI control.
+A distinguished professor of family and community medicine at Ohio State University College of Medicine in Columbus, McAlearney recently offered advice in an email exchange with ICT® on how hospitals can become high-

-ICT®: Does it help that the CDC has targeted (at least in some respects) HAIs as a problem that must be addressed?
-If so, how so?
-If not, why not?
+Does it help that the Centers for Disease Control and Prevention has targeted HAIs as a problem that must be addressed?